 The principal mandate of the Kelsey Museum of Archaeology is the care, interpretation, and presentation of its remarkable holdings.
-The Kelsey today houses approximately 100,000 artifacts, ranging from prehistoric through medieval times.
+The Kelsey today houses moe than 100,000 artifacts, ranging from prehistoric through medieval times.
 Most derive from the cultures of ancient Greece and Rome, dynastic and Roman Egypt, or the Near East.
 Some objects are on display in the new Upjohn Exhibit Wing or appear in special exhibitions, while others are maintained in climate-controlled storage.
 The Museum also possesses extensive photography and documentary archives, many relating to Kelsey fieldwork initiatives.
 All of these collections are widely used in University of Michigan classes, both graduate and undergraduate.

 We encourage scholarly research and publication of our collections; to that end we make available an on-line museum database as well as our policies relating to collections use and procedures for obtaining permission to reproduce our materials.